Wivelsfield to Haywards Heath walk

 - Head north on the HWLT, initially on a driveway, then round the edge of a field and along the eastern side of a golf course.
 After crossing a stream the right of way goes along field edges past Lower Spark's Farm, but it is simpler to continue alongside the golf course.
 Turn right onto Spark's Lane and follow this into the hamlet of Brook Street.

-At the bottom of a long gentle slope go through a belt of trees.
-As you come out onto another part of the golf course, there is a footpath signpost by an old stile in the hedge on your right.
+- At the bottom the footpath continues through a belt of trees, passing a pond on the left.
+Before the path emerges into another part of the golf course there is a footpath signpost by an old stile in the hedge on your right.